Talharehman421/talhaproject/README.md

 # talhaproject
-This is my first project in repositry
+This is my first project in repositry.
+Author- Talha Rehman